 Select Tools > Options > Runtime Settings tab.
 You can specify:

 The Vuser quota for a scenario

 How to stop running Vusers

-Vuser loading mode on the load generators for Percentage mode scenarios: Round-robin or Sequential modes.
+Vuser loading mode on the load generators: Round-robin or Sequential modes.
 For details, see below.

 Whether to use a seed number for random sequencing

 When running a manual scenario, you can set the way Controller loads the Vusers.
 There are two methods available for loading Vusers: